 4. Threat Countermeasure Design

-WIth all vulnerabilities identified and. the threats that could exploit them, high-targeted defenses can be implemented.
+With all vulnerabilities identified and. the threats that could exploit them, high-targeted defenses can be implemented.

 An attack surface monitoring solution will provide remediation suggestions, as well as a team of cybersecurity experts that can implement them on your behalf.
 This is the most efficient method of threat mitigation as it can be readily scaled without exhausting internal resources.

-What are the Popular Threat Modeling Techniques?
+What are Some Popular Threat Modeling Techniques?

 Threat modelling techniques map the flow of data within your network and the different stages of a prospective cyber attack.
 The most popular Threat Modelling techniques are Data Flow Diagrams and Attack Trees.